 Title - Cannabis Use in PregnancyDescription - Cannabis is the most widely used illegal substance in the U.K.

 Title - Drugs & PregnancyDescription - If you are using drugs, here is some information to help you.This information is for you if you (or a friend or relative) are expecting a baby, planning to become pregnant or have recently had a baby.
 This leaflet is provided by the Royal College of Obstetricians and Gynaecologists.Following the birth of your baby, the placenta (afterbirth) normally delivers with ease.
-Sometimes the placenta gets stuck on the wall of the womb, and does not deliver and in these circumstances you would usually require a manual removal of the placenta under anaesthetic (either a general or regional anaesthetic).Congratulations on the birth of your baby.
+Sometimes the placenta gets stuck on the wall of the womb, and does not deliver.
+In these circumstances you would usually require a manual removal of the placenta under anaesthetic (either a general or regional anaesthetic).Congratulations on the birth of your baby.
 By now you will have probably decided how you wish to feed your baby.
 However, if you are undecided or would like any information or support to help you make a decision, please contact the Infant Feeding Team or ask your health care professional to refer you to us on your behalf.Sixty percent of women will go into labour (without any help or intervention) within 24 hours of their membranes rupturing (waters breaking).
 The rate of labour (without any help or intervention) after this is 5% per day.Breast milk contains all the food and water a healthy baby needs until they are six months old.
 In the first few days, your breasts produce colostrum, the valuable first milk.
 Healthy, full term babies do not need “top up” feeds of formula milk, as your colostrum is perfect for your baby’s needs, even in small amounts.

 - Specialist antenatal clinics